 It all started when you saw him or her looking at the hottie.
 And your jealousy just amped up from there.
 You may have made jabbing accusations, started a yelling match, sulked or made your partner pay in the bedroom.
 You felt justified, righteous; worried and sure that your partner was in the wrong.
 What you really wanted was reassurance and love–the glorious unconditional kind.
 Sometimes you got it.
 Sometimes you didn’t.
 Sound familiar?
 Most of us have had a few incidents with the green-eyed monster called jealousy.
 We all know that jealousy can cause painful heartbreak, scads of worry and out-of-control outbursts.
 It has even destroyed many relationships.

-So here I’ve described four common problem situations along with four pieces of dating advice that will not only moderate spurts of jealousy but might actually help improve your relationship.
+So here I’ve described four common problem situations along with four pieces of dating advice that will not only moderate spurts of jealousy but might actually help improve your love relationship.
 But before I get to them I want you to take advantage of my free ongoing support.
-You can learn EXACTLY how to turn your relationship around and if you’re single how to find and attract your soulmate by subscribing to my FREE Dating Tips & Relationship Advice Newsletter!
-Click Here to get started now.
+You can learn EXACTLY how to turn your relationship around and if you’re single how to find and attract your soulmate by subscribing to my Dating Tips & Relationship Advice Newsletter.

 Dating Situation 1

 Let’s say your partner spends what seems to be an awfully long time laughing at some cutie’s jokes.
 That worried jealous feeling in your gut can serve to show you that your partner is desirable to you.
 We have a tendency to devalue anyone who wants to be in a club that would have us as a member.
 Plus after awhile of being in a relationship, the sparks tend to die down.
 So seeing someone validate your partner’s attractiveness is a good thing.
 It fans the sparks you still have for your partner.
 That flash of green in your eyes is a sign that you still care about and want him or her.